twilight-wizard/nixmentors/Lab3-NFS-LDAP-DNS/Lab3.md

 /data/share4 192.168.1.0/24(rw,no_root_squash)
 ```
 Run ``exportfs -rv`` on nfsserver
 Mount share4 on any nfs_client.
 Trying making a file as root on the share.
 Run ``ls -l``.
-Who is the owner of the file (with root squashing on, it should be "nobody")
+Who is the owner of the file (with root squashing off, it should be "root")

 ### Exercises

 * On the clients, verify that you can create a file on an NFS share with one user, and pull it off with another user on another system
 * On one client, create a large file and open it with vim.
 On another client, rm the file.
 What happens?